Honey Irani

 Honey Irani is an Indian actress and screenwriter, who works in Hindi cinema.
 She started her career as a child actor with roles in films such as Mahesh Kaul’s Pyar ki Pyas.
-She was probably four to five years old when the shooting of the movies Chirag Kahan Roshni Kahan and Bombay Ka Chor started.
+She was four to five years old when the shooting of the movies Chirag Kahan Roshni Kahan and Bombay Ka Chor started.

 Background and personal life

 Honey Irani is the youngest of five siblings, the others being Menaka, Bunny, Sarosh, and Daisy Irani.
 Her oldest sister, Menaka, was married to stunt film-maker Kamran Khan.
 Her other sister Daisy, who was also a famous child-star, is the widow of screenwriter K.K.
 Shukla.

 Irani met script-writer and poet Javed Akhtar on the sets of Seeta Aur Geeta.
 They were married on 21 March 1972.
 Their children are filmmakers Zoya Akhtar and Farhan Akhtar.
 Zoya was born on 14 October 1972, when her career as a child star had already ended and Javed's career as a script-writer had not yet taken off.
 Farhan was born in 1974.
 Irani became a devoted home-maker, but the marriage ended in divorce after her husband became involved with Shabana Azmi in the mid-1970s.
 The couple separated in 1978 and divorced in 1985.
 While Akhtar married Shabana Azmi in 1984, Irani devoted herself to the care of her two young children, who were six years and four years old, respectively, in 1978.
 Eventually, she managed to make a second career for herself as a writer of film scripts.
 Both of Irani's children grew up to be successful filmmakers in the Hindi film industry.